saltstack/salt/doc/index.rst

 Using Salt Cloud
 ================

 Salt cloud works via profiles and maps.
-Simple profiles for cloud vms are defined and can be used directly, or a map can be defined specifying a large group of virtual machines to create.
+Simple profiles for cloud VMs are defined and can be used directly, or a map can be defined specifying a large group of virtual machines to create.

 * :doc:`Profiles <topics/profiles>`
 * :doc:`Maps <topics/map>`

+Once a VM has been deployed, a number of actions may be available to perform on it, depending on the specific cloud provider.

+* :doc:`Actions <topics/action>`

 Extending Salt Cloud
 ====================